Whispered Dark cover

 A child marked by cosmic horror becomes humanity's only bridge to an entity that does not want to conquer - it wants to merge.

-Science Fiction Horror ~54k words
+Science Fiction Horror ~41k words Third Person Limited - Multiple POV

 Included with Kindle Unlimited.
 Also available in paperback and audiobook where noted.